Logo

 Dramatic Hill Summit

-Ancient volcano in Holyrood Park with 360-degree cityscapes, from the Pentlands to the Firth of Forth, dotted with ruined forts and grazing sheep.
+Ancient volcano in Holyrood Park with 360° cityscapes, from the Pentlands to the Firth of Forth, dotted with ruined forts and grazing sheep.
+Free access, always open.

 Why You Should Visit:

-A invigorating climb rewarding with sweeping Lowland vistas.
+An invigorating 45-min climb rewarding with sweeping Lowland vistas.
 The hill's basalt cliffs and wildflower meadows make it a microcosm of Scotland's rugged beauty, perfect for picnics at St. Anthony's Chapel ruins.

 Hours